HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Authentication dialog

-9. Select the 'Change the default database to' check box and then from the list select which database to connect to.
+9. Select the 'Change the default database to' checkbox and then from the list select which database to connect to (see :ref:`figALSDBD` for example).
 Then click :guilabel:`Next`.

 	.. _figALSDBD: